-This being said, don’t allow dry eyes to take away time spent with family and friends this holiday season.
-Learn about what can agitate your dry eyes in winter, how to identify your symptoms, and how to treat your dry eyes.
+Don’t allow dry eyes to take away from time spent with family and friends throughout this winter.
+Learn about what can agitate your eyes in winter, how to identify your symptoms, and how to treat them.

 Dry eyes in winter can be made worse by the same behaviors that cause chronic dry eye syndrome.
-The following actions will increase your susceptibility to dry eyes year-round.
+The following actions will increase your susceptibility to dry eyes regardless of the season.

 - If you don’t wear proper eye protection, UV light eye damage can exacerbate the symptoms of dry eye.
 In the winter, the glare of sunlight on the snow can be especially problematic.